Suzanne M. Babich: Biography

 Babich obtained a BS in dietetics from Michigan State University in 1981 and a MS in nutrition from Winthrop University in 1991.
-She qualified DrPH from University of North Carolina at Chapel Hill in 2001.
+She obtained a DrPH in health policy and administration from University of North Carolina at Chapel Hill in 2001.

 Babich is an adjunct professor in the Department of Health Policy and Management at Gillings School of Global Public Health.
 She is Associate Dean of Global Health and Professor of Health Policy and Management at the Richard M. Fairbanks School of Public Health, Indiana University–Purdue University Indianapolis.
 She is chair of the Board of Accreditation for the European Agency for Public Health Education Accreditation (APHEA).

 From 2003 to 2014, Babich wrote a food column "On the Table" in the Raleigh News and Observer and the Charlotte Observer.
 In total she authored 600 columns.

 In 2022, Babich received a U.S. Fulbright Scholar Award to work with colleagues in Croatia at the University of Rijeka.